 The cases were closed.
 One last check of the weight, just to reassure myself for the ninety-ith time that they were not over our allowance, I satisfied myself of this and locked the case.
 Wheeling this last bit of luggage over to the front door to join the other bags, I was satisfied that all was ready.
+City breaks have shaped our holiday habits for sure.
 Getting into the freshly made bed, (I always have to have clean sheets on the bed before I go away), I set the alarm.
 345am, Perfect.
 I close my eyes, waiting for the excitement to fade and my mind to calm enough for me to snatch a couple of hours sleep….ready for the following days adventures..

 I have a thing for getting up in the middle of the night to go on a trip.
 I am the girl that will book the flight out as early as I can for two reason.
 Firstly, I love getting up in the dark to go on holiday.
 I love the quiet exiting of the house, gently wheeling the cases down the drive to the cab, hushed but excited whispers to each other checking we have the usuals.
 Passport.
 Money.
 Tickets.
 Secondly, if we are heading off on a European break, I love getting to our destination early.
 I love taking the bags to the hotel, even if we cant yet check in, and getting straight out to explore.
 Its a holiday habit that we have formed over the last few years, and I cant see it changing.